TheRustifyer/pyArduino/README.md

 This package allows you to automate several things:

-1. Autodetect COM or TTY port when Arduino is detected.
+1. Autodetect COM or TTY port when Arduino is plugged on.
 2. Get info about the board, like his name, protocols, firmware versions...
-3. Handling data directly from your Python interpreter.
+3. Handling data directly from your Python interpreter over a Serial connection.

 ## About